folio-org/folio-install/single-server.md

     ```
 5. Set up NGINX

+    The nginx is already installed during previous sections.

+    Create a new virtual host configuration to proxy the edge modules.
     ```
-    sudo apt update
-    sudo apt install nginx -y
-    ```
-    Now disable the default virtual host config and create a new one to proxy the edge modules.
-    ```
-    sudo unlink /etc/nginx/sites-enabled/default
     sudo vi /etc/nginx/sites-available/edge
     ```
-    Configure nginx to proxy the edge modules.
-In this example, we'll configure edge-oai-pmh.
+    In this example, we will only configure edge-oai-pmh:
     ```
     server {
       listen 8000;